 The Montgomery campus earned independent accreditation in 1983, as did the Dothan campus in 1985.
-The Phenix City campus and the locations around the nation and the world administered by University College have always operated under the accreditation of the Troy campus.
+The Phenix City campus and the locations around the nation and the world administered by the Troy Global Campus have always operated under the accreditation of the Troy campus.